Code-Institute-Submissions/jmarcosdias-tasty_JuneResub/README.md

 ## Design

-Putting myself in the user's position and trying to anticipate their needs, here are some example of questions I have asked myself:
+Putting myself in the user's position and trying to anticipate their needs, here are some examples of questions I have asked myself:

 * Why would a user wish to visit the <em>What's for Dinner</em> website?
 * What would make the users return?